-The crowning achievement for 2004 was completion of the Performing Arts Center, a spectacular twovenue complex that opened Oct.
+¬ he crowning achievement for 2004 was completion of the Performing Arts Center, a spectacular twovenue complex that opened Oct.
 15. Built in partnership with the City of Santa Clarita, the \$18.3 million center opened with a sold-out performance of "Big River," which combined the talents of the theatre, music and dance departments.
 Although visually one structure, the center was built as two separate buildings - one housing the 926-seat main performance hall, the other housing the 125-seat Black Box Theater.
-During its inaugural season the center hosted such acts as Paul Anka, Melissa Manchester, the Vienna Choir Boys, the Three Irish Tenors and Forbidden Hollywood, as well as a variety of both college and community-based theatre, music and dance performances.
+During its inaugural season the center hosted such acts as Paul Anka, Melissa Manchester and the Vienna Choir Boys, as well as a variety of college and community-based theatre, music and dance.